osobrevilla/node-ipa-server/README.md

 node-ipa-server (beta)
 ===============

-**.ipa server for install ios apps over http. **
+.ipa server for install ios apps over http

 ### How use

+1. $ npm install ios-ipa-server
+2. $ node setup.js
+3. $ node app.js
-1. Generate **.ipa** application with xcode (Product -> archive) dont leave the "adhoc-profile".
+4. Generate **.ipa** application with xcode (Product -> archive), do not forget to attach "adhoc-profile".

-2. Upload the ipa file by completing the form.
+5. Go to http://localhost:3000 and upload the ipa file by completing the form.

-3. Go to server url from iOS device, select your app and install.
+6. Go to server url from iOS device, select your app and install.